What are Flight Socks and Flight Stockings?

 - Are over 190cm or under 160cm tall.

-The risk of DVT on even a long-haul flight is much smaller than some other risk factors, such as major surgery or cancer.
+The risk of DVT on even a long-haul flight is much smaller than some other risk factors, such as those who have had major surgery or cancer.
 However, the combination of long-haul flights and these other risk factors can make you especially prone to DVT.

 If you don’t have any risk factors for DVT, the risk for flights under 4 hours is tiny.
-That means you’re likely to get little or no benefit from wearing flight socks, especially for short-haul flights.
+That means you’re likely to get little or no benefit from wearing flight socks or anti-embolism stockings, especially for short-haul flights.

 If you have any of the risk factors above, you may want to consider flight socks for flights over 6 hours in particular.
 Some studies suggest that they may reduce your risk of having a DVT during travel by over one-third to more than half.